zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 });
 ```

-> Firefox on Windows does not support the application mode.

 ### <a name = "electron"></a>Screen sharing on Electron

-To share the screen on Electron, you need to draw the UI for your users to select which screen or window to share.
-For quick integration, Agora provides a default UI.
+To enable screen sharing on Electron, you need to draw the UI for your users to select which screen or window to share.

+For quick integration, perform the following steps to use the default UI provided by Agora:

-1. Call `AgoraRTC.createStream`, and set `screen` as `true` to create a screen-sharing stream.
+1. Call `AgoraRTC.createStream`, and set `video` as `false`, and `screen` as `true` to create a screen-sharing stream.

    ```javascript
    localStream = AgoraRTC.createStream({